-That unused credit card might seem like an innocent piece of plastic taking up the third slot in your wallet, but in reality it could be lowering your credit score and causing other problems with your account you might not even be aware of.
+That unused credit card might seem like an innocent piece of plastic taking up the third slot in your wallet, but what happens when you don’t use your credit card?
+In reality it could be lowering your credit score and causing other problems with your account you might not even be aware of.

 If your account goes through a long period of inactivity, your card issuer could close your line of credit without warning.
 A closed account will result in less credit for you and could lower your credit score due to the way FICO scores are calculated.
 The FICO score looks at how much credit you have available in contrast with how much you are using, meaning a closed card could decrease your available credit and increase the ratio of available credit you are using.
 This disproportionate balance could harm your credit score.